Removable singularities for nonlinear subequations

+We note that every subequation $F\ss\Symn$, which is defined purely in terms of the eigenvalues of the matrices (i.e., is O($n$)-invariant), has {\bf complex and quaternionic analogues} $F^\bbc \ss \Sym_\bbr(\bbc^n)$ and $F^\bbh \ss \Sym_\bbr(\bbh^n)$.
+The set $F^\bbc$ is defined by imposing the constraints of $F$ on the $n$ eigenvalues of the hermitian symmetric part $A_\bbc = \half(A-JAJ)$ of $A$.
+The set $F^\bbh$ is defined similarly.
+This applies for example to the equations $\Sigma_k$ above, and the special cases $\cp^\bbc=\Sigma^\bbc_1$ and $\cp^\bbh=\Sigma^\bbh_1$ correspond to the complex and quaternionic Monge-Amp\`ere equations on the underlying plurisubharmonic functions.
+In complete generality the Riesz characteristics satisfy:

-\Note{(Uniform ellipticity)} There are many natural cones, which when they are monotonicity cones for a subequation $F$, imply that $F$ is uniformly elliptic.
-One family of such cones is $\cp(\d) = \{A : \l_i(A)+\d \tr A \geq0\}$.
-Another is the family of {\sl Pucci cones} $\cp_{\l,\L}$ defined in Section \KK, Ex.
-2. $\cp_{\l,\L}$-monotonicity corresponds to standard $(\l,\L)$-uniform ellipticity.
+{\bf Note (Uniform ellipticity).} There are many natural cones, which when they are monotonicity cones for a subequation $F$, imply that $F$ is uniformly elliptic.
+One family of such cones is $\cp(\d) = \{A : A+\d (\tr A) I\geq0\}$.
+Another is the family of {\sl Pucci cones} $\cp_{\l,\L}$ defined in Example 2 of Section \KK.
+Monotonicity with respect to $\cp_{\l,\L}$ corresponds to the standard $(\l,\L)$-uniform ellipticity.
 For $\cp(\d)$ the Riesz characteristic is $(1+\d n)/(1+\d)$, and for $\cp_{\l,\L}$ the Riesz characteristic is $p_{\l,\L}={\l\over\L} (n-1)+1$.
 Thus as the uniform ellipticity constant increases, the Hausdorff dimension of the removable sets increases.
-However, we point out that the main thrust of this paper is to establish removable singularity results for equations which are {\sl not} uniformly elliptic.
+However, we point out that the main thrust of this paper is to establish removable singularity results for equations which are {\sl not} necessarily uniformly elliptic.

+{\bf Further Results -- Variable Coefficients.} There is a theorem similar to Theorem A above which holds for variable-coefficients (see the end of Section \KK).
+There is also a result on general riemannian manifolds where $\cp_p$ is replaced by its riemannian analogue, defined using the riemannian hessian.
+See Theorem \KK.7.

 After circulating an early version of this paper, we received an article [\AGV] by Amendola, Galise and Vitolo which, in the language above, studied uniformly elliptic equations of Riesz characteristic $p_{\l,\L}\geq2$ (see condition (1.1) in [\AGV]).
 The authors proved the extendability of the maximum principle and comparison, and also the removability of singularities across sets of $(p_{\l,\L}-2)$-capacity zero.
 In particular, they established Theorem A above in the $(\l,\L)$-uniformly elliptic case.